mojaloop/ci-config-orb-build/README.md

    - Scans the built Docker image for vulnerabilities
    - Requires a Dockerfile in the repository
    - The image must be built in the Build job
-   - Runs after the Build job completes

 2. **Source Code Scan** (`scan-type: source`):
    - Used for library repositories without Docker images
    - Scans the source code and dependencies directly
    - Analyzes package.json, package-lock.json, and other dependency files
    - No Docker image required
-   - Runs after the Setup job completes

 #### Auto-detection

-If `scan-type` is not specified in `.grype.yaml`, the orb will automatically determine which scan to run:
+If `scan-type` is not specified in `.grype.yaml`, the orb will automatically determine the scan type:
-- If a `Dockerfile` exists in the repository root → `grype_image_scan` runs
+- If a `Dockerfile` exists in the repository root → performs image scan
-- If no `Dockerfile` exists → `grype_source_scan` runs
+- If no `Dockerfile` exists → performs source code scan

 To completely disable Grype scanning, set `disabled: true` in your `.grype.yaml` file.
-This will cause both scan jobs to skip successfully.
+This will cause the scan job to exit successfully without performing any checks.

 ### Additional Workflows